MithraBijumon/LS---Web-Dev/Week 2/Assignment.md

   // add more...
 ];
 ```
-You may generate and use placedholders from [here](https://smalldev.tools/placeholder-image-generator-online)
+You may generate and use placedholders from <a href="https://smalldev.tools/placeholder-image-generator-online" target="_blank">here</a>.
 ## Deadline
 Submit by Deadline
 Push code to GitHub and share the link on the form we will provide.